ldevesine/StratiCounter/MCR_Library_Linux/readme.txt

   (2) run the MATLAB runtime installer.

-Or download the Linux 64-bit version of the MATLAB runtime for R2014b from the MathWorks Web site by navigating to
+Or download the Macintosh version of the MATLAB runtime for R2014b from the MathWorks Web site by navigating to

    http://www.mathworks.com/products/compiler/mcr/index.html